edeca/rtfraptor/README.md

 # Known issues

+## Safe mode in Word

 The target application (typically Word) is forcibly killed after the timeout expires.
 This can cause a Safe Mode prompt next time the application is started, for example if there is a popup waiting for user input.

+If using the tool manually, raise the timeout and close Word manually.
+If operating as part of an automated toolchain, consider resetting the virtual machine between runs or deleting the relevant registry keys.

 # See also